vbv-nyk/intern_assignment/README.md

 ### How to Run the Program

-1. Place your `input.ass` file in the directory where you have the script.
+1. Place your input in `input_subtitle.ass` file in the root directory.
-2. Ensure you have the `run.sh` script with the following content:
+2. Ensure you have the `run.sh` script with the following content (Already inside the root directory):
     ```bash
     #!/bin/bash
     cp input_subtitles.ass src/input.ass